dddrrreee/cs140e-23win/labs/README.md

 ---------------------------------------------------------------------
 ### Part 5: Networking

+Having one pi that can only talk to itself is much less useful even two pi's that can talk to each other.
+So we'll do some simple networking.

    - ***nrf transmit/receive***: your system gets much more useful if it can control computation remotely.
 To this end we write a simple bi-directional network implementation using the common,